byildiz/CarND-Behavioral-Cloning-P3/README.md

 The number of epochs was **10**.
 It may or may not be ideal number but it was enough to overfitting.
 At this point, I used a model checkpoint saver to save best model according to validation loss to select best model at the end of training.

-I also used an adam optimizer not to optimize learning rate manually.
+I also used an adam optimizer not to tune learning rate manually.

 ### Simulation